-My family has always loved stuffing.
+My family has always loved homemade dressing recipe like this one.
 It’s something that we hardly ever have leftovers of.
 That’s why I love how easy this homemade stuffing recipe is, and the fact that it makes enough for up to six or seven people. (or a family of five that really loves stuffing)

 It takes a little bit of prep work or this tasty dish, but trust me that little extra effort is worth every bite.
 Plus how hard is it to cut up bread and leave it out overnight.
 (Heck, my kids leave bread out all the time.
 So it must be pretty easy) This is even a fun dish to get the kids involved in the Thanksgiving cooking.